tmp2tmp/eee/docs/oop_featured.md

 and this feature alllows implementing free-standing functions as member functions - i.e. member functions that have the interfaces of non-member funtions and can be used
 	in the contexts where ordinay functions of the same signatures can be used.

+We don't have to be reluctant to implement open methods as objects.
-Implementing multi-methods as function objects has advantages over implementing as global/module functions: &nbsp;
+Rather, implementing multi-methods as function objects has advantages over implementing as global/module functions: &nbsp;
-- Together with being implemented as member functions, specializations can be confined and managed more conveniently than of global/module functions.
+- Specializations, being implemented as member functions, can be confined and managed more conveniently than of global/module functions.
 - Instance specific data can be associated to each function object while global/module functions can have only common global/static data.
 - Specialized function sets can be defined [reusing existing code easily by inheritance](replacing_virtual_functions.md).